onqtam/headjack/src/topics.md

 YouTube recently removed the option to sort the videos of a channel by oldest first - because why not - because they can.

 the great attention misallocation - we all think certain issues don't get enough coverage or that other types of content get oversized & undeserved attention - we need to take control of the architecture of virality and the first step is actually having a choice.

+VERTICAL INTEGRATION:
+    Youtube now has posts like twitter where you talk to your subscribers - why a separate network ?! why are all these platforms reinventing the same features ?!

+    Why does spotify need to build video streaming to compete with youtube?

 ██████████████████████████████████████████████████████████████████████████████
 # section 230 and empowering the user to choose